link23-world/template/README.md

 ## Contributing to this repository

-See [contribution guidelines](/CONTRIBUTING.md) for details about how you can contribute to this repository.
+See our [contribution guidelines](/CONTRIBUTING.md) for details about how you can contribute to this repository.

 ## Contributors